 Michael Angelini serves as an advisor to public and private companies in Massachusetts and the northeastern U.S. and as a trial lawyer who concentrates in the resolution of business disputes.
 His clients are typically large family businesses facing internal, multi-generational conflicts, manufacturers, banks, other financial organizations, and educational and other not-for-profit entities.

-Mike has served for many years as a director of public and private companies and is currently a Director and former Chairman of The Hanover Insurance Group, the largest public company headquartered in Worcester County.
+Mike has served for many years as a director of public and private companies and is a former Director and Chairman of The Hanover Insurance Group, the largest public company headquartered in Worcester County.

 He has extensive experience in matters relating to the rights and responsibilities of shareholders.
 His career reflects a combination of problem-solving talents as a business advisor and a trial lawyer, including experience with internal investigations.
 He has been the lead lawyer in cases which have significantly affected the development of business law in Massachusetts and has had primary responsibility for complex trials in both Massachusetts and Federal Courts.